 Adapted from the Kitchn: Restaurant Style Mexican Rice

-Top 8 free
+Top 8 free, sesame free

-For the poached chicken:
+For poached chicken:

 - 1 pound chicken breasts or thighs